 The default configuration is invoked when quile cannot find a configuration file.
-In addition, if quile is restarted via qshell, quile will load the default configuration if the config file it finds has some kind of error in it.
+In addition, if quile is restarted or the config is reloaded, quile will load the default configuration if the config file it finds has some kind of error in it.
 The documentation below describes the configuration lookup process, as well as what the key bindings are in the default config.

-The default config is not intended to be suitable for all users; it's mostly just there so quile does /something/ when fired up, and so that it doesn't crash and cause you to lose all your work if you reload a bad config.
+The default config is not intended to be suitable for all users; it's mostly just there so qtile does /something/ when fired up, and so that it doesn't crash and cause you to lose all your work if you reload a bad config.